';

 From Akureyri, we depart on the “Diamond Circle”, the North’s answer to its golden sibling in the south, and very aptly named.

-Time allowing, enjoying some free time shopping or relaxing at the “Blue Lagoon” before your flight home.
+Time permitting, enjoy some free time shopping or relaxing at the “Blue Lagoon” before your flight home.